7 min read

 In this economy??

-Directly, not a lot.
-It’s practically a requirement to participate in this hellish landscape of connectivity.
-Thankfully, it does have its upsides and positive impacts.
-But when things go wrong, they can go so wrong.
+It’s becoming a requirement to participate in this hellish landscape of connectivity.
+Thankfully, such connectivity does have its upsides and positive impacts.
+But when things go wrong, they can go so very, very wrong.

 Staying informed and maintaining a realistic perspective on what’s happening in this space means you are better equipped to advocate and vote for improved regulations, as well as make more informed decisions about which particular products and services you are willing to dive head-first into.
 At the very least, to consider having backups and plans in place for when things become inaccessible to you.